quantumgardener/qg.blog/content/notes/Blogging.md

 - [[Maggie Appleton]]'s [The Expanding Dark Forest and Generative AI](https://maggieappleton.com/ai-dark-forest) explains the scenario of people being unable to connect well

-[[My Decision to Stop Blogging]] has clearly been overturned.
+[[My decision to stop blogging]] has clearly been overturned.
 I think I've found a way to mix blogging and notes within [[The Quantum Garden]].
 My sense is that blogging is sharing the process of live thinking which provides context, and notes are the knowledge that come from that.
 I have 128 notes that mention "blogging" so there is a hidden importance to delve into.
 Many discuss my on-again/off-again relationship with the practice.
 For it is a practice.
 Some of my struggles have involved:
 - Confidentiality
 - Habit
 - Writing for the wrong audience